saboo-vivek/FaceDetection/README.md

   * Library Directories: Add the OpenCV lib folder (C:\opencv\build\x64\vc16\lib).
   * Additional Dependencies: Add opencv_world4xx.lib (replace xx with your version).
   * Make sure opencv_world4xx.dll (from C:\opencv\build\x64\vc16\bin) is in the executable directory.
-5 Place haarcascade_frontalface_default.xml in the Same Folder as your project executable.
-6 Build and Run: After setting up, build the project and run the application.
+5 Build and Run: After setting up, build the project and run the application.
 The GUI window will open, showing a live webcam feed with face detection.

 ### Running the Application
 Run the application, and your webcam feed will appear in a window titled "Webcam Feed - Face Detection".